What is a Prepaid Card?

 The Consumer Financial Protection Bureau (CFPB) points out that a prepaid card issuer may charge fees based on variables such as the way funds are loaded, usage, or for other transactions, like checking account balances.
 Some prepaid cards also come with a monthly fee.

 Differences between prepaid cards and credit cards

 Prepaid cards limit you to the amount you load on the card

 Some prepaid cards are designed for extended use and allow cardholders to load funds onto the prepaid card.
 This can be done through a number of methods, including using cash, or a check at a store that sells/reloads prepaid cards; a transfer from a checking or savings account; or using direct deposit from a paycheck.
 Some employers deposit paychecks onto prepaid payroll cards.
 All prepaid cards, however, allow you to access only the money that has been deposited into the prepaid card account.

 Prepaid cards don’t help you build a credit history

 Did you know?

 Because prepaid cards don’t involve borrowing, the prepaid card issuers don’t report the activity to the credit bureaus, and don’t impact a person’s credit history or credit score.
-In contrast to prepaid cards, most credit card issuers report to one or more credit bureaus the activities related to your credit card account.
+In contrast to prepaid cards, most credit card issuers report your credit card account activity to one or more credit bureaus.

 Was this article helpful?